 Make home work

 There may be no better way to partner with your child’s teacher than to maintain a supportive academic environment at home.
 Check in with the teacher a few times during the school year to ask what you can do at home to reinforce the work your child is doing in school.
 Working with your child at home helps him understand that home and school are connected.
-It will also give you an insight into how your child learns, which can help when you have parent-teacher conferences.
+It also may give you an insight into how your child learns, which might help when you later have parent-teacher conferences.
 (For more ideas on supporting your child’s home work, click here.)